GustavMaki/PersonalLog/README.md

     DATABASE: Airtable
-        MOTIVATION: The original plan was to use a JSON based datasolution that runs on heroku parallel to the main application.
-But previous experience from other projects indicate that databases that runs through heroku handles requests from the main application very slowly.
+        MOTIVATION: The original plan was to use a JSON based datasolution that runs on Heroku parallel to the main application.
+But previous experience from other projects indicate that databases that runs through Heroku handles requests from the main application very slowly.
 I therefore choose to use the Airtable database to store the data for this project.
 It handles requests quickly, is opensource and can handled a satisfying amount of datarows.

-    CODE TEMPLATE: PUG
+    TEMPLATE: PUG
-        MOTIVATON: Easy and comfortable to use.